 Four wheel drive low (if equipped): Illuminates when four-wheel drive low is engaged.
-If the light fails to illuminate when the ignition is turned ON, continues to flash or remains on, have the system serviced immediately.
+If the light fails to illuminate when the ignition is turned ON continues to file ignition is turned ON, continues to flash or remains on, have the system serviced immediately.